BrodyVallier/XGBoost-Stock-Classifier/README.md

 Future works:

-In the future, a CNN (Convolutional Neural Network) will be added to analize the past hour of time series data for each stock price to aid the XGBoost algorithim in its prediction.
+In the future, a CNN (Convolutional Neural Network) will be added to analize the past hour of time series data for each stock price to aid the XGBoost algorithim in its prediction (curently in dev).
 Also, this model will be run using much more data in the near future, to test long term application, once I have access to more compute.